mischievousx/mischievousx/README.md

 I'm a little rookie just starting out.
 I look forward to hearing more from you all!

-Undergraduate Schools：Huazhong University of Science and Technology
+Undergraduate School: Huazhong University of Science and Technology

-What's more，I'm working as an intern in the Chinese Academy of Sciences, and I pursue my master's degree in Chinese Academy of Sciences.
+Postgraduate School: Institute of Automation Chinese Academy of Sciences

 ---